- I spoke with a board-certified pediatric dermatologist for answers to common questions about keeping babies safe in the sun.

-These standout sunscreens for babies and toddlers are effective and gentle on young skin.
+The best sunscreens for babies and toddlers are effective and gentle on young skin.
 Note that these physical sunscreens also work well on older kids (and adults), especially those with sensitive skin.
 But, unless specified otherwise, baby sunscreens may not have the same water resistance as products geared to kids and adults.

-Think Baby SPF 50+
+1. Thinkbaby SPF 50+

 Zinc oxide is the active ingredient in Thinkbaby, an SPF 50+ sunscreen that’s also safe for coral reefs.
 The product is water resistant for up to 80 minutes and is prized for its good performance and affordability.

-Badger Baby Mineral Sunscreen – SPF 30
+2. Badger Baby Mineral Sunscreen – SPF 40

 Kokua Sun Care Hawaiian Natural Zinc Sunscreen is good for everyone in the family, including babies.
 It’s also good for the environment, as its Hawaii-grown ingredients are safe for coral reefs and its packaging is recyclable.
 Kokua Sun Care’s sunscreen is water-resistant for up to 80 minutes.

-Blue Lizard Baby Mineral Sunscreen SPF 50+
+5. Blue Lizard Baby Mineral Sunscreen SPF 50+

 Zinc oxide and titanium dioxide are the active ingredients in this dermatologist-approved sunscreen for babies and toddlers.
 And how cool is this?
-The Smart Bottle and Smart Cap Technology makes the cap or bottle turn pink in harmful UV light, reminding everyone that it’s time to reapply the sunscreen.
+The company’s “Smart Bottle Technology” makes the bottle turn pink in harmful UV light, reminding everyone that it’s time to reapply the sunscreen.
 Blue Lizard Baby Mineral Sunscreen (and all Blue Lizard sunscreens) is free of oxybenzone and octinoxate, which means it’s safe for coral reefs.
-This sunscreen is available in both lotion form and a kids sunscreen stick.
+This sunscreen is available in both lotion form and a sunscreen stick.

 Expert Answers to Common Baby Sunscreen Questions

-Patel: Babies and infants have a higher surface area-to-body weight ratio, which means they have higher absorption rates than adults.
+Dr. Patel: “Babies and infants have a higher surface area-to-body weight ratio, which means they have higher absorption rates than adults.
 Chemicals in sunscreens can be absorbed into the body and bloodstream much more readily in babies.
-The outermost skin layer, called the stratum corneum, is also thinner in babies than adults and not as effective at blocking out chemicals in sunscreen from being absorbed.
+The outermost skin layer, called the stratum corneum, is also thinner in babies than adults and not as effective at blocking out chemicals in sunscreen from being absorbed.”

-Q: Is there a difference between baby and kid sunscreen?
+What’s the difference between baby and kid sunscreen?

-Patel: There is no difference in sun protection between a “baby” SPF 30 sunscreen and a “kid” SPF 30 sunscreen if they have the same active ingredient.
-As your infant grows, if your sunscreen is not water resistant, you may consider switching to one if your child will be in the pool or ocean; otherwise, you can continue to use the same sunscreen.
+Dr. Patel: “There is no difference in sun protection between a “baby” SPF 30 sunscreen and a “kid” SPF 30 sunscreen if they have the same active ingredient.
+As your infant grows, if your sunscreen is not water resistant, you may consider switching to one if your child will be in the pool or ocean; otherwise, you can continue to use the same sunscreen.”

-Patel: I always recommend a broad spectrum sunscreen with an SPF of at least 30.
+Dr. Patel: “I always recommend a broad spectrum sunscreen with an SPF of at least 30.
 Studies have shown there is no real benefit of any SPF greater than 50.
 I counsel families that they should always reapply the sunscreen every two hours when outdoors no matter what SPF they choose.
-Look for broadspectrum sunscreens that protect against both UVA and UVB rays.
+Look for broadspectrum sunscreens that protect against both UVA and UVB rays.”

-Patel: You should always look for mineral-based sunscreens, which will contain an active ingredient called zinc oxide, titanium dioxide, or a combination of both.
+Dr. Patel: “You should always look for mineral-based sunscreens, which will contain an active ingredient called zinc oxide, titanium dioxide, or a combination of both.
 These minerals will sit on top of your baby’s skin and block UV rays.

-I advise families to avoid chemical sunscreens, which contain active ingredients such as oxybenzone, avobenzone, octinoxate, octisalate, and octocrylene.
+“I advise families to avoid chemical sunscreens, which contain active ingredients such as oxybenzone, avobenzone, octinoxate, octisalate, and octocrylene.
 Chemical sunscreens can be more irritating to your baby’s skin and have a higher risk of absorption into the bloodstream.

-Prior to use, always test the sunscreen on a small area of your baby’s skin, such as their inner wrist, to see how they react.
-As long as there is no redness or irritation after a few hours, the sunscreen may be safe to use.
+“Prior to use, always test the sunscreen on a small area of your baby’s skin, such as their inner wrist, to see how they react.
+As long as there is no redness or irritation after a few hours, the sunscreen may be safe to use.”